cduggn/ccExplorer/README.md

 Print Writers
 -------------
-The `ccExplorer` supports the following output formats: stdout, csv, chart and gpt.
-When using GPT, the `ccExplorer` will look for the `OPEN_AI_API_KEY` environment variable.
-To reduce the possibility of sending identification to GPT, the `-p gpt` flag does not support grouping by `LINKED_ACCOUNT`.
+The `ccExplorer` supports the following output formats: stdout, csv, chart and pinecone.
+When using pinecone, the `ccExplorer` will look for the `OPEN_AI_API_KEY` environment variable.
+To reduce the possibility of sending identification to pinecone, the `-p pinecone` flag does not support grouping by `LINKED_ACCOUNT`.

 ```console
 $ export OPEN_AI_API_KEY=your-api-key